bloominstituteoftechnology/Relational-Databases/README.md

 ## Normalization and Normal Forms

+*[This topic is very deep and this section cannot do it full justice.]*

 *Normalization* is the process of designing or refactoring your tables for maximum consistency and minimum redundancy.